 Pets in private rental properties

-Allowing tenants to keep pets in private rental properties is at the discretion of property owners.
-For strata or community title properties, approval is usually also required from the strata or community corporation.
+A property owner must agree before a tenant can keep a pet in a rental property.
+For strata or community title properties, approval is usually required from the strata or community corporation.

-Creating a pet application and pet agreement can help record information about pets and how they may be kept.
-These information sheets have examples of an application or agreement with the information you could include.
+Creating a pet application and pet agreement can help record information about pets and how they could be kept.